Beyond BRCA: Understanding Breast Cancer Gene Mutations

 Individuals with a PTEN mutation are 85 percent more likely to develop any type of cancer at some point in their lives.
 The risk of breast cancer is especially high, affecting between 41 and 60 percent of women with PTEN mutations, according to FORCE.

 The STK11 gene provides the code to make an enzyme that suppresses tumors.
-More than 340 STK11 mutations have been found in people with Peutz-Jeghers Syndrome (a rare condition in which polyps form in the intestines), which comes with an elevated risk of many types of cancer, including breast.
+More than 340 STK11 mutations have been found in people with Peutz-Jeghers Syndrome, a rare condition in which polyps form in the intestines.
+They may also present an elevated risk of many types of cancer, including breast.

-Sometimes called a “cancer protection gene,” CHEK2 provides the code for a protein that suppresses the growth of tumors.
-Women with inherited CHEK2 mutations have a 20 to 40 percent chance of developing breast cancer during their lives, according to FORCE.
-Variants of the CHEK2 gene are more common in cases of estrogen receptor–positive breast cancer.
+Sometimes called a “cancer protection gene,” CHEK2 encodes a protein that suppresses the growth of tumors.
+Women with inherited CHEK2 mutations have a 20 to 40 percent chance of developing breast cancer during their lifetime, according to FORCE.
+Variants of the CHEK2 gene are more common in cases of estrogen receptor-positive breast cancer.

-Some data show that breast cancer patients with mutations in CHEK2 who do not undergo a double mastectomy face a higher risk of a second breast cancer diagnosis within a 10-year period.
-More research is needed to understand how CHEK2 mutations may affect the risk of a second breast cancer diagnosis.
+Some data show that some breast cancer patients with this mutation may face a higher risk of a second breast cancer diagnosis within a 10-year period.
+We need more research to understand how CHEK2 mutations may affect the risk of a second breast cancer diagnosis.

-While inherited breast cancer–associated gene mutations are rare, understanding their impact can lead to better screening, prevention, and treatment strategies for patients.
-BCRF investigators have been at the forefront of research into inherited mutations; they’ve discovered mutations including those in BRCA1, BRCA2, and PALB2, and they’ve worked to better understand the impacts of inherited mutations on breast cancer risk and treatment.
+While inherited breast cancer gene mutations are rare, understanding their impact is crucial for improving screening, prevention, and treatment strategies.
+BCRF-funded investigators have led the way in identifying key mutations, such as those in BRCA1, BRCA2, and PALB2.
+Their work has deepened our understanding of how inherited mutations affect breast cancer risk and treatment outcomes.

 Ataxia telangiectasia. (n.d.).
 National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/health-information/disorders/ataxia-telangiectasia